By Mike Markowitz for CoinWeek …..

 By including antiquities within the political construction “cultural property” nationalist retentionist cultural policies often claim all antiquities from beneath, or on the soil of lands within their borders as cultural property and of importance to their national identity, and their citizens’ collective and individual identities.

-THERE IS A GLOBAL WAR against ancient coin collectors.
-Like so many wars in history, it is largely based on lies.
+THERE IS A global war against colletors of ancient coins.
+And like so many wars in history, it is largely based on lies.

 Rampant looting of archaeological sites around the world has created tragic gaps in our knowledge of human history.
 But the role of coins in this tragedy is routinely exaggerated to advance the political agendas of those who seek to define all ancient coins outside state control as “stolen property” and to criminalize the private ownership of antiquities.